pierreberchtold/gatsby-cockpit-advanced-layout/README.md

-# Gatsby Cockpit Getting Started
+# Gatsby Cockpit Advanced Layout

-This project serves as a getting started for Cockpit and Gatsby.
+Example project to use Cockpit layout field with custom components in Gatsby.

 ## The Scope